 Further Information on the administration of the awarded project

 b.
-The project shall be governed by the terms and conditions of the DSTA-NTU Master Agreement (POD0713727) and the Seed Research Program Agreements (PA No 9017103024) signed between DSTA and TL@NTU where applicable.
+The project shall be governed by the terms and conditions of the DSTA-NTU Master Agreement (POD0713727) and the Seed Research Program Agreements (PA No: DSOCL18252/ 9017103024) signed between DSO and TL@NTU where applicable.

-d.
-Progress Reporting - at six monthly intervals from the project start date, the project Principal Investigator (PI) shall submit a detailed progress report.
+c.
+Progress Reporting - at six monthly intervals from the project start date, the project Principal Investigator shall submit a detailed progress report.
 The PI may be called upon to conduct a technical presentation to the management of TL@NTU.